Braneworlds in Warped Einsteinian Cubic Gravity: Introduction

+In addition to the exact solutions of the warped ECG gravity, we also studied the propagation of the gravitational tensor modes on these modified braneworld geometries.
+It is worthwhile to mention that the braneworld solutions we considered are not MSB but asymptotically $AdS_5$.
+Thus, additional conditions on the cubic coefficients should be imposed in order to maintain the linearized gravitational equation on the curved bulk geometry up to second-order in derivatives.
+It turns out that the perturbed equation for the gravitational Kaluza-Klein (KK) modes depends only on a specific combination of the three remaining cubic coefficients.
+Incidentally, by imposing an upper bound on the cubic coupling constant $\lambda$, no tachyonic KK mode is allowed.

 The work is organized as the following.
-In section \ref{sec2} we present the equations of motion of cubic theory for a warped metric and analyze the modifications in the thin bran solution due to quartic and cubic interaction.
-In section \ref{sec3}, we search for thick brane solutions generated by scalar field using the first order formalism.
+In section \ref{sec2} we construct an Einstenian cubic gravity in five dimensions.
+Since in $5D$ the Gauss-Bonnet term is no longer trivial, the five dimensional ECG action is constructed with the Einstein Hilbert term plus the quadratic (Gauss-Bonnet) and cubic (ECG) terms.
+In section \ref{sec3} we specialize the analysis for a five dimensional warped geometry, imposing a condition on the cubic coefficients in order to the gravitational equations to have terms up to second-order.
+Then, we study the effects of the quadratic and cubic term on thin 3-brane solutions in subsection \ref{sec3.1} and for thick brane solutions generated by scalar field using the first order formalism in the subsection \ref{sec3.2}.
 In section \ref{sec4}, we obtain the linearized equations for gravitational fluctuations up to cubic order explicitly.
 In section \ref{sec5}, we analyze the stability of the model and the problem of Kaluza-Klein (KK) mode localization.
 Final remarks are summarized in section \ref{con}.
 Throughout the text, we adopt the capital Roman indices ($A,B,... = 0,1,2,3,4$) denote 5-dimensional bulk spacetime indices, the Greek indices ($\mu , \nu , ... = 0,1,2,3$) the spacetime indices of the worldbrane.
 Moreover, we adopt the metric signature $(-,+,+,+)$.